Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

  Unplug the male connector to the mainboard and plug in a replacement, then plug in your USB key.
 If this fixes the problem, contact Anycubic for a replacement cable as it uses a special external mount.
 - If you have a small USB key, you can plug it directly to the mainboard for testing, I would not recommend it as permanent solution.
 - If the problem does not solve with replacement USB cable, then you might have a faulty mainboard.
 Contact Anycubic immediately for a replacement or new machine.
 Firmware updates will not solve the USB issue.
+- Update 15-07-18 : before printing try to remove power cable with no USB plugged in, wait for 1 min then plug power and USB back in.
+Possible cause might be IC Memory buffer issue, unplug the power should reset it.

 ### Z Wobble / non random layer artifacts
 #### Symptoms